 In 2004 Johnson released his 1st solo album “Strange Imagination”, which set the stage for his back to the roots, blues/rock ascent.
 It was followed by “I’ve Got An Axe To Grind” released in 2007 that featured his old friend Charlie Huhn from Deadringer, along with BJ Zampa (Dokken, House of Lords) and Matt Zeiner (Dickey Betts).
-In 2009, his third solo album, “Play That Damn Guitar” was released on Grooveyard Records and was featured in Classic Rock Magazine’s CD “Blues Breakers” (The Hottest In New Blues Rock”).
-When executive producer Mike Varney heard Jay Jesse Johnson in 2012, he signed him to Shrapnel Records/Blues Bureau International, for the release of “Run With The Wolf.”
-It was also featured on The Blues Magazine’s CD, “Cream Of Contemporary Blues” in 2013.
+In 2009, his third solo album, “Play That Damn Guitar” was released on Grooveyard Records and was featured in Classic Rock Magazine’s CD, Blues Breakers (The Hottest In New Blues Rock).
+When executive producer Mike Varney heard Jay Jesse Johnson in 2012, he was signed to Shrapnel Records for the release of “Run With The Wolf,” which was featured on The Blues Magazine’s CD, “Cream Of Contemporary Blues.”

 In Sept.
-2015, Johnson was featured with Robert Cray, Canned Heat and Joe Bonamassa in The Blues Magazine’s CD, “The Next Generation Of Blues Superstars.”
-It included his tribute to the great artist’s from the lone star state, “Ghosts In Texas”, from his 5th solo album, “Set The Blues On Fire”.
-That same year, Johnson was also featured on “Shrapnel Records Presents the Best Of Modern Blues” along with guitar icons Leslie West, Neal Schon (Journey), Paul Gilbert and others.
+2015, Johnson was featured with Robert Cray, Canned Heat and Joe Bonamassa in The Blues Magazine’s CD, “In Safe Hands” (The Next Generation Of Blues Superstars).
+It included his tribute to the great artist’s from the lone star state, “Ghosts In Texas.”
+In 2016, Johnson was featured on “Shrapnel Records Presents The Best Of Modern Blues” along with guitar icons Leslie West, Neal Schon (Journey), Paul Gilbert and others.

 Jay Jesse Johnson has shared the stage with guitar greats, Johnny Winter, Robin Trower, Walter Trout, Rick Derringer, Pat Travers, as well as super groups, Aerosmith, Black Sabbath, Fabulous Thunderbirds and Foghat, to name a few.
-He currently tours with his band, “The Jay Jesse Johnson Band”, A musical powerhouse that features Reed Bogart-Bass, Jeff “Smokey” Donaldson-Drums and Lee Evans on Hammond B3.
+He currently tours with his band, the Jay Jesse Johnson Band, a musical powerhouse that features Reed Bogart-Bass, Jeff “Smokey” Donaldson-Drums and Lee Evans on Hammond B3.